 7. Who can I contact in the event of a car accident?

 You can call our 24-hour emergency assistance hotline at 6338 6200.

-You can cancel your policy by notifying us in writing and returning these documents to us:
+You can cancel your auto insurance policy by notifying us in writing via here with any one of the following supporting documents as an attachment, and returning your original certificate of insurance.

 Customer Service Group

 AIG Asia Pacific Insurance Pte.
 Ltd.

 78 Shenton Way, #09-16